-- Completely remove the notches that correspond with the date the animal was taken and the sex of the animal. - Attach the tag to the carcass so that the tag remains securely fastened and visible.
+- Completely detach the tag from the permit. - Completely remove the notches that correspond with the date the animal was taken and the sex of the animal. - Attach the tag to the carcass so that the tag remains securely fastened and visible.